lit/lit.dev/packages/lit-dev-content/site/guide/templates/syntax.md

 ## Supported data types

-Each binding type supports different types of values:
+Each expression type supports different types of values:

- * Text content bindings: Many types, see [Supported data types for text bindings](#supported-data-types-for-text-bindings).
+ * Child expressions: Many types, see [Supported data types for child expressions](#supported-data-types-for-child-expressions).

- * Attribute bindings: All values are converted to strings.
+ * Attribute expressions: All values are converted to strings.

- * Boolean attribute bindings: All values evaluated for truthiness.
+ * Boolean attribute expressions: All values are evaluated for truthiness.

- * Property bindings: Any type of value.
+ * Property expressions: Any type of value.

- * Event handler bindings: Event handler functions or objects only.
+ * Event handler expressions: Event handler functions or objects only.

- * Element bindings: Directives only.
+ * Element expressions: Directives only.

-### Supported data types for text bindings
+### Supported data types for child expressions

-Text content bindings accept a large range of value types:
+Child expressions accept many types of values:

 *   Primitive values.
 *   TemplateResult objects.